 Fall Term - 1st Year - 12 credits

-Aggregate Economic Analysis (3 credits)
+Macroeconomic Policy Analysis (3 credits)

-Law & Legal Reasoning (2 credits)
+Business Law for Managers (2 credits)

 An overview of business law within the context of law in general.
 Studies the interplay of law, business and society, with an aim to implementing responsible and successful management.
 Managers must develop legal literacy and an appreciation of the role of law in the effective and ethical management of their businesses.
 Students learn how managers can use the law tactically and strategically to create solutions for business objectives without incurring undue legal or business risk.